Rory Stewart: Brexit

 Stewart supported remain in the 2016 referendum on the UK's continued membership of the European Union.
 Following the result of the referendum, he tried to argue for what he called a "sensible, moderate deal" that could act as a compromise between Remain and Leave voters.
 He argued that although the referendum made it necessary to leave the EU, Britain should seek "to stay very close to Europe diplomatically and politically and economically".
 He was initially a prominent advocate for the Brexit withdrawal agreement negotiated by the prime minister Theresa May, arguing that the agreement respects the result of the referendum "by leaving EU political institutions...and by taking back control over immigration" while also addressing "the concerns of the more than 16 million who voted remain" and protecting the British economy.

-He then became an advocate for the UK remaining in a Customs Union with the European Union, stating that "the Customs Union option was the best available – the only way of achieving the substantial separation desired by Brexit voters while remaining close to the EU diplomatically and economically."
+He then became an advocate for the UK remaining in a customs union with the European Union, stating that "the Customs Union option was the best available – the only way of achieving the substantial separation desired by Brexit voters while remaining close to the EU diplomatically and economically."
 He proposed, however, following the failure of parliament to reach any positive agreement – that the issue could be passed to a citizens' assembly, chaired by the Archbishop of Canterbury to find a compromise on Brexit.

 Although he accepted the result of the Brexit referendum, Stewart was opposed to the idea of a no-deal Brexit.
 He was formally stripped of the Conservative whip, and expelled from the Conservative Party after voting with 21 Conservative colleagues to try to block a no-deal Brexit.

 Personal life

 In November 2012, Stewart married Shoshana Clark, an American and former employee, in Crieff, Perth and Kinross.
+Shoshana is Jewish.
 Their first child, a son, was born in November 2014, whom Stewart delivered in the absence of medical assistance.
 Their second son was born in April 2017.

 Stewart lives in South Kensington, London, as well as Dufton, Cumbria.
 He is a member of the Athenaeum Club and the Special Forces Club.
 He is said to be proficient in 11 languages, though he claims to be "mediocre" in several of them.
 From 2021 to 2023, Stewart and his family lived in Jordan while he worked on a Turquoise Mountain Foundation project.

-In January 2025 Stewart became embroiled in an argument with US vice president JD Vance, who accused Stewart of believing he had an IQ of 130 "when it is really 110."
-Stewart had commented on Twitter describing Vance's political views as a "bizarre take" on the Bible.
+In January 2025 Stewart became embroiled in an argument with US vice-president JD Vance, who mocked Stewart's intelligence ("Rory thinks he has an IQ of 130 when it's actually 110") after Stewart had commented on Twitter describing Vance's political views as a "bizarre take" on the Bible.